Dahlia Bulbs (Dinnerplate) - Cafe au Lait Shipping Now!

 - Prefers Full Sun

-Dahlia Bulbs (Decorative) - Natalie G Now Shipping Zones 6-10
+Dahlia Bulbs (Decorative) - Natalie G Shipping Now!out for season

 - Beautiful Salmnon Pink Flowers on Long Stems; Ideal for cutting